MalloyDelacroix/DownloaderForReddit/README.md

 ![User Settings](https://i.imgur.com/zIM4oPR.png?1)

+### Requirements:

+##### Imgur Posts:

-**Note: Before any content can be downloaded from Imgur.com you will need to have an imgur client-id and client secret.**
+Before any content can be downloaded from Imgur.com you will need to have an imgur client-id and client secret.
 To obtain this go to https://api.imgur.com/oauth2/addclient.
 The following settings are recommended:
 - Application name: Downloader For Reddit